mgreiler/se-unlocked/Transcripts/EP_17_Trisha_Gee.md

 know what was going on, we would always ask the pair, like, what do you think this is doing?
 And they might have worked on it in a pair, or they might know someone who did it.
-So we would, everyone was always interoperable to ask like, You seem to know what this is, what does it do and why?
-And we also had very technical business analyst of like combination between the, an architect and a business analyst.
-So when we were like, what is this module?
+So we would, everyone was always interruptable to ask like: "You seem to know what this is, what does it do and why?"
+And we also had very technical business analysts sort of like combination between the, an architect and a business analyst.
+So when we were like: "what is this module?
 What is it responsible for?
 What's it supposed to do?
-How's it supposed to work?
-We would always have them white boarding stuff out and saying, well, this is kind of how the system's supposed to work.
-These are how these things work together.
+How's it supposed to work?"
+We would always have them white boarding stuff out and saying: "well, this is kind of how the system's supposed to work.
+These are how these things work together."
 So, um, I didn't really need comments because there were always people to ask about like what was happening and why it was happening.
-And I think that's, that's part of the other reason why code is difficult to read because.
-Even even these days, there's this idea that we're all lone programmers and we have to sit in front of the computer and read the code on our own and understand it on our own.
+And I think that's, that's part of the other reason why code is difficult to read because even, even these days, there's this idea that we're all lone programmers and we have to sit in front of the computer and read the code on our own and understand it on our own.
 That's why we have to sort of annotate it with our little notes.
-If we are reading, let's say, well, for star code is huge, right?
-So it's not a tiny, it's not novel.
-It's not easily digestible.
-The story with like a single thread.
-It's like a massive, uh, I don't, I like it  have like 26 volumes where everything isn't, it doesn't have a coherent thread and they self reference and you can't read all of that to find the right thing.
+If we are reading, let's say, well, for a start code is huge, right?
+So it's not a tiny, it's not a novel.
+It's not an easily digestible story with like asingle thread.
+It's like a massive, uh, I don't, I like an encyclopaedia with 26 volumes where everything isn't, it doesn't have a coherent thread and they self reference and you can't read all of that to find the right thing.
 Um, well you can cause that's ordered, but.
-The, the, the code bases we're talking about are, it's not like reading a story.
-So that means you do need to do any sort of other human beings and saying, well, you did this bit, like, what does, what does that, how does it work?
-Why is it that way?
-So comments are useful.
+The, the, the code bases we're talking about are enormous, it's not like reading a story.
+So that means you do need to do any sort of other human beings and saying: "well, you did this bit, like, what does, what does that, how does it work?
+Why is it that way?"
+So comments are useful, I think, if you are going to have to work on the code in isolation.
-I think if you are going to have to work on the code in isolation, for example, open source projects where, um, diff different people were working on it at different times, the person who's responsible for that code might not even be contributing anymore.
+For example, open source projects where, um, different people were working on it at different times, the person who's responsible for that code might not even be contributing anymore.
 They might not be available on your time zone.
 That kind of thing.
 It's really good to annotate.
-Like you were saying the ways, the bigger picture stuff.
+Like you were saying the "why's", the bigger picture stuff.
 Why is this here?
 What's you know, where does it belong?
 What are the, what's the reasoning?
-You don't comment.
-The what, what is this doing?
-It's a four loop.
+You don't comment the "what", what is this doing?
+It's a For Loop.
 It's iterating it.
 Doesn't that doesn't need a comment.
-What needs a comment of, why are we iterating?
-Why haven't we put this into different data structure that might be more effective, for example?
+What needs a comment of, "why are we iterating?
+Why haven't we put this into different data structure that might be more effective", for example?

 **Michaela:**: [00:21:24] Yeah.
-So one of the things I'm giving workshops for code reviews, for example, and one of the exercises that I do with my participants is, and give them some piece of code, right.
+So one of the things I'm giving workshops for code reviews, for example, and one of the exercises that I do with my participants is, I give them some piece of code, right.
 And I give them a few minutes to look at it.
-It's not really large it's so one file, um,

-**Trisha:**: [00:21:40] a couple of

-**Michaela:**: [00:21:41] lines of code and they have to try to figure out what's going on and everybody sitting and to try and do the thing and to tinker.
+It's not really large it's so one file, um, a couple of lines of code and they have to try to figure out what's going on.
+And everybody sitting and to try and do the thing and to tinker.
 And then after maybe five minutes, because we, I don't want to spend a whole day doing that.
 Right.
-I give them the description off the code review, and this code review description tells them actually what what's happening here.
+I give them the description of the code review, and this code review description tells them actually what what's happening here.
 What's the purpose of that code, you know, and what changed.
-But it's really, really hard at the first minute understanding those pipelines, but then once you give them the explanation behind suddenly.
-The questions changed completely.
+But it's really, really hard at the first minute understanding those pipelines, but then once you give them the explanation behind, suddenly the questions changed completely.
 They understand what's happening here.
 Why is that happening?
 And then the question becomes very different.
-It's like, is that correct?
-Would I would do it in that way?
+It's like: "is that correct?
+Would I would do it in that way?"
 And things like that.
 And I find it really fascinating because yeah, as you said, understanding code is difficult and if we get some guidance, the whole soft process changes.
 So one of the things that I wanted to talk with you about as well is your role